d3f4ult-byte/Discord-Nitro/README.md

 -Discord Nitro Generator!!

-`You can recommend what to add in Issues!`
+`You can recommend what to add in my discord server down below!`

 ## Usage:
 1. Download file as .zip